-An undergraduate baccalaureate degree can be earned by completing the program minimum course requirements of 120 credit hours and undergraduate certificate can be completed by earning 24 credit hours.
+An undergraduate baccalaureate degree can be earned by completing the program minimum course requirements of 120 credit hours.
 All courses, including the General Education Department (GenEd) courses, are three (3) credit hour courses.
 To qualify for a bachelor's degree, students must meet all credit requirements as described below: